James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 I feature the congressional hearings, interviews with people behind the scenes, interview with people that were involved, that were involved with the legacy program, the crash retrieval stuff.

-So ask your audience, go check out the program, check out the phenomenon, the program.
+It's, yeah.
+So ask your audience, go check out.

 The program dropped yesterday on Amazon Prime.